Jimsy2/Shell-Intro/Shell_Intro.md

 ### 2.1 Using a Command's Built-In Help ###

 Many commands have simple “help” screens that can be invoked with special command flags.
 These flags usually look like `-h` or `--help`.
+    Example:
-Example: ` grep --help`
+        ` grep --help`

+### 2.2 Online Manuals: “Man Pages” ###

+The best source of information for most commands can be found in the online manual pages, known as “man pages” for short.
+To read a command's man page, type `man command`.
+    Examples:
+        ` man ls`        Get help on the “ls” command.
+        ` man man`       A manual about how to use the manual!
+To search for a particular word within a man page, type `/`"word”.
+To quit from a man page, just type the `Q` key.

+Sometimes, you might not remember the name of Linux command and you need to search for it.
+For example, if you want to know how to change a file's permissions, you can search the man page descriptions for the word “permission” like this:
+        ` man -k permission`
+If you look at the output of this command, you will find a line that looks something like:
+`chmod (1) - change file access permissions`
+Now you know that “chmod” is the command you were looking for.
+Typing “man chmod” will show you the chmod command's manual page!